 Army guys, I think, as one of them makes eye contact with me but doesn’t quite manage a smile.
 American soldiers.

 Wanna read more?
-Read for free on Wattpad!
+Read the entire novel for free on Wattpad!